akshaybabloo/Ruby-on-rails-4-notes/README.md

 When a file is not found in the `public` folder, the request is sent to `routes.rb` which determines which `controller` and `view` should be accessed.

-Routes are processed as top to bottom.
+Routes are processed from top to bottom.

 There are different types of routes, three of those are as follows: